EchoTeam/genappup/README.md

   `git checkout -b myfeature`

-- some code developing, fixing, etc
+- some code developing, fixing, etc.

 - `git commit`

-- go to application root dir
+- go to the application root dir

 - run `genappup master`.
-It analyzes which .erl files were changed, generates appup term and store it into src/{appname}.appup.src.
-If appup file already exists, genappup runs merge application (vimdiff by default, but can be specified by environment variable MERGETOOL)
+It analyzes which .erl files were changed, generates appup term and save it into src/{appname}.appup.src.
+If .appup file already exists, genappup runs merge application (vimdiff by default, but can be specified by environment variable MERGETOOL)